Embedding Eximee Forms as a web component

 * web-components/webcomponents-loader from polymer.

-* they do not overwrite native solutions available in the browser,
+* they do not override native solutions available in the browser,

-* they load only if they provide functionality that is not available natively and not provided by other means (e.g. by the host application),
+* they load only if they provide functionality not available natively and not provided by other methods (e.g. by the host application),

 * they are provided by commonly used open source libraries.